csstools/parser/src/consumers/README.md

 2. Assign the current value to `CSSDeclaration#name`.
 3. Advance the current value.
 4. If the current value cannot be accessed;
-    1. Return the incomplete `CSSDeclaration`.
+    1. Return the unbound values of `CSSDeclaration`.
 5. While the current value is a `CSSComment` or `CSSSpace` value,
     1. Assign the current value to `CSSDeclaration#betweenNameAndOpening`.
     2. Advance the current value.
 6. If the current value is not a `CSSSymbol<":">`, then
-    1. Return the incomplete `CSSDeclaration`.
+    1. Return the unbound values of `CSSDeclaration`.
 7. Assign the current value to `CSSDeclaration#opening`.
 8. Advance the current value.
+9. If the current value cannot be accessed;
+    1. Return the unbound values of `CSSDeclaration`.
-9. While the current value is a `CSSComment` or `CSSSpace` value, then
+10. While the current value is a `CSSComment` or `CSSSpace` value, then
     1. Assign the current value to `CSSDeclaration#betweenOpeningAndValue`.
     2. Advance the value.
-10. While the current value can be accessed,
+11. While the current value can be accessed,
     1. Push the current value to `CSSDeclaration#value`.
     2. Advance the current value.
-11. Move any `CSSComment` or `CSSSpace` values from the end of `CSSDeclaration#value` to `CSSDeclaration#betweenValueAndClosing`.
+12. Move any `CSSComment` or `CSSSpace` values from the end of `CSSDeclaration#value` to `CSSDeclaration#betweenValueAndClosing`.
-12. If the following conditions are met, which are
+13. If the following conditions are met, which are
     1. If the last value of `CSSDeclaration#value` is a `CSSWord`, and
     2. If zero-or-more values before that value are a `CSSComment` or `CSSSpace`, and
     3. If the value before that is a `CSSSymbol<"!">`, then